-As the self-proclaimed queen of all gold craft projects, I thought it was high time to put all of my smarts to good use and make a “Turning Things Gold Guide!”
 My craft cabinets are packed full of so many ways to turn things gold it would make your head spin.
-So read on for our favorite gold craft supplies, how to use them, and where to get them. xoxo
+So read on for our favorite gold craft supplies, how to use them, and where to get them.

 Good For: Plastic, rock, cement, metal, etc.

-Not Good For: Wood, fabric, etc.
+Not Good For: Porous materials like wood, fabric, etc.

 Our Favorite Brand: Martha Stewart Liquid Gilding